diegopacheco/diegopacheco-architecture-library/src/pratices/ARCH_REVIEW.md

 Arch documentation can be done with a markdown file, here is a good template: https://github.com/diegopacheco/tech-resources/blob/master/arch-doc-template.md

 When you write down, principles, decisions, guidance, and trade-offs become explicit, easier to communicate, and easier to review.
-Diagrams help a lot, especially overall architecture diagram, class diagram are very useful.
+Diagrams help a lot, especially overall architecture diagrams and class diagrams, which are very useful.